Skip to main content

 • “Ichiban yet again got robbed of any kind of meaningful character development, and Kiryu yet again got robbed of his true ending and final sendoff.”

-Overall, the game's stability is mixed; while many users report it runs smoothly on various platforms, including the Steam Deck and high-end PCs, there are notable issues such as frame rate drops, freezing upon launch, and character glitches during battles.
-Some players experienced temporary fixes through alt-tabbing, but persistent bugs like audio glitches and pathfinding issues detract from the experience.
+Overall, the game's stability is mixed; while many players report it runs smoothly on various platforms, including the Steam Deck and high-end PCs, there are notable issues such as frame rate drops, freezing upon launch, and character glitches during battles.
+Some users experienced temporary fixes through alt-tabbing, but persistent bugs, particularly in audio and character actions, detract from the experience for others.
 Despite these problems, a significant number of players still find the game enjoyable and recommend it.

 • “Runs great on my GTX 1070, everything on high.”